patrickbaber/website/README.md

 # My Own Website

 Just my own website.
 Build with Docker.
-Delivered with Travis CI.
+Delivered with [Travis CI](https://travis-ci.org/patrickbaber/website) and [Docker Hub](https://hub.docker.com/r/patrickbaber/website/).
+Running in production with Docker Swarm Mode.

 URL: http://www.patrickbaber.de

+## Overview

+A `git push` to this GitHub repository triggers [Travis CI](https://travis-ci.org/patrickbaber/website) to clone the repository.
+The CI/CD machine builds a Docker image, test it and push it to [Docker Hub](https://hub.docker.com/r/patrickbaber/website/).
+Afterwards the Docker image will be pulled from a Swarm manager and deployed as a service with the new Swarm Mode.